Chassagne-Montrachet

 Pinot noir

-Located in central Burgundy, in the southern Côte de Beaune, the Chassagne-Montrachet appellation is one of the jewels of Burgundy’s viticultural heritage.
+Located in the southern part of the Côte de Beaune, the Chassagne-Montrachet appellation, along with Meursault and Puligny-Montrachet, is part of the prestigious Côte des Blancs and is one of the treasures of Burgundy's viticultural heritage.

 Tasting